microsoft/Cognitive-CustomVision-Windows/README.md

 ## Developer Code of Conduct
-Developers using Cognitive Services, including this client library & sample, are expected to follow the “Developer Code of Conduct for Microsoft Cognitive Services”, found at [http://go.microsoft.com/fwlink/?LinkId=698895](http://go.microsoft.com/fwlink/?LinkId=698895).
+Developers using Cognitive Services, including this client library & sample & tools, are expected to follow the “Developer Code of Conduct for Microsoft Cognitive Services”, found at [http://go.microsoft.com/fwlink/?LinkId=698895](http://go.microsoft.com/fwlink/?LinkId=698895).